 Sometimes your child’s TPN cannot be cycled, and your child needs continuous TPN over 24 hours.
 Your child’s doctor, pharmacist, and dietitian will decide if this is needed.

-The clinical nurse specialist or advanced practice nurse and the infusion company nurse will teach you how to give TPN, whether it is continuous or cycled.
+A home infusion nurse will teach you how to give TPN, whether it is continuous or cycled.

 If you have more questions about TPN, please talk to your child’s doctor, clinical nurse specialist, pharmacist, nurse, or registered dietitian.